iforce2d/inavFollowme/README.md

 - turn only - the quad will not move anywhere
 - overhead - the quad will move to the same position as the tag
 - fixed offset - the quad will maintain a fixed relative lat/lon/alt from the tag
-- fixed radius - the quad will maintain a constant distance away from the quad horizontally
+- fixed radius - the quad will maintain a constant distance away from the tag horizontally
 - circle - the quad will rotate around the tag

 Additionally, the camera gimbal will turn to face the tag regardless of whether or not the follow-me system is active in the flight controller.
 For example, when flying fully manually or in other autonomous states such as return-to-home or waypoint mode, the camera gimbal will still face toward the tag.